kevin-rounsavelle/laravel-tickets/README.md

 cp .env.example .env
 ```

-Configure your database settings in `.env`, then generate the Laravel application key:
+Configure your database settings in `.env`, then set your mail provider, OAuth credentials (optional), and webhook settings.
+Then generate the Laravel application key:

 ```bash
 php artisan key:generate